ReemaSingh/drreemasingh/_pages/Talks.md

 6. **Meta-analysis of *M. tuberculosis* pathogen and host infected microarray data**.
 International conference on open source for Computer-Aided Translational Medicine, 2012, INDIA.
 7. **Meta-analysis of microarray expression data to identify differential expression of gene modulation pathways after HIV infection**.
 International  conference on emerging frontiers and challenges in HIV/AIDS research, National Institute for Research in Reproductive Health, Mumbai, 2011, INDIA.

-### Seminars (Divisional Talks)

-8. **Sexually transmitted infections in the era of genomics**.
-Vaccine and Infectious Disease Organization-International Vaccine Centre, University of Saskatchewan, 2020, CANADA
-9. **Improved annotation from *de novo* transcriptome assembly in social amoeba species**.
-Division of Cell and Developmental Biology, University of Dundee, Scotland, 2016, UK
-10. **Identification of genes regulated by cyclic-di-GMP in *Dictyostelium discoideum***.
-Division of Cell and Developmental Biology, University of Dundee, 2015, Scotland, UK
-11. **Novel gene discovery using next-generation transcriptome assembly in social amoeba**.
-Division of Computational Biology, University of Dundee, 2014, Scotland, UK